 - The eNB may select one of the following options:

-- The eNB may provide a resource pool for UE autonomous resource selection based discovery message announcement in SIB19.
+- The eNB may provide resource pools for UE autonomous resource selection based discovery message announcement in SIB19.
 UEs that are authorized for sidelink discovery use these resources for announcing discovery message in RRC_IDLE;

 - The eNB may indicate in SIB19 that it supports sidelink discovery but does not provide resources for discovery message announcement.
 UEs need to enter RRC_CONNECTED in order to request resources for discovery message announcement.